des4maisons/til/til.md

+* Debugging a java program:
+    - Check which jdk you are using.
+OpenJDK vs Oracle can behave differently when advanced java functionality is used
 * "Moonlighting" means working at a secondary job.
 Historically: (in 19th-century Ireland) the carrying out of cattle-maiming, murders, etc, during the night in protest against the land-tenure system